FootyTAB: Pick The Winners

 For split rounds coinciding with State of Origin matches, "Pick The Winners" and "Pick The Margins" are conducted separately for each week of the split round.
 However, punters betting on the first week of a split round were also required to bet on the State of Origin match in the appropriate format.

-Since the introduction of golden point to resolve draws in 2003, these points have been taken into account in all forms of FootyTAB betting.
+Rugby league introduced overtime (in the form of golden point) to potentially resolve draws in 2003.
+Originally these points were been taken into account in all forms of FootyTAB betting, however currently (as of 2026) these are excluded and all results are taken at the end of normal time.

 Pick The Margins

 In "Pick The Margins", punters are required to select the results of every game played during a round.
 This involved determining who will win and by what margin they will win.
 For "Pick The Margins", points start given by FootyTAB are not considered.
 Thus, using the points spreads then current, the correct results for the opening round of 1993 would have been: